nabil/code-tracker/README.md

   <img width="888" src="https://github.com/nabil/code-tracker/raw/main/content/images/pull_requests.jpg">
 </p>

-Currently the demo support Bitbucket, Gitlab and Github.
+Currently the demo support Bitbucket, Gitlab and Github and you can try it [here](https://nabil.github.io/code-tracker/).

-To be added: Wiki Pages and Tickets, see [ToDo Task List](https://github.com/nabil/code-tracker/issues/1).
+Pending to be added: Metrics Filter for (Github and Gitlab), Wiki Pages and Tickets, see full [ToDo Task List](https://github.com/nabil/code-tracker/issues/1).

+You can try the demo [here](https://nabil.github.io/code-tracker/) or use it as a playground for testing, se how-to do it below.

 # Where to start